kareemassad/SYSC3110-Scrabble/README.md

 ## Known Issues

-1. We are not currently validating the placement of words on the board, legality so far only checks that a word played is a real word.
+1. We are not currently validating the placement of words on the board, legality so far only checks that a word played is a real wordin the text-based version.
 2. Occasionally, if the player tries to replace their tiles with tiles from the bag, they will have 1 less letter than they should.
 3. We are currently not preventing a player to draw more letters than he can hold in his Hand.
 4. The Controller class is currently not updating the view properly.
 When you click on something, it is not updated in the view.
 This will be fixed for the next milestone.